Schofields, New South Wales: Parks, recreation and essential services

 Schofields Park, on Station Street, is the home of the Riverstone Schofields Junior Soccer Football Club and Schofields Cricket Club.

 The village also has a Community Hall that can be hired out for parties and is also regularly used by the local Church Group on Sunday mornings.

 The village also has a NSW Rural Fire Service brigade, known as Schofields Bush Fire Brigade.
 They regularly attend house fires, car accidents, bush fires and most other emergencies in the area that require fire brigade attendance.
 A Woolworths Supermarket opened up across the road from the new Schofields railway station.
 Schofields Village Shopping Centre was completed in mid 2021 also across the road from the train station will include a Coles Supermarket and speciality stores.

 The suburb was also home to the former Schofields Aerodrome and HMAS Nirimba and is now the suburb of Nirimba Fields.

 Transport

-Schofields railway station is on the Richmond branch of the T1 North Shore & Western Line and T5 Cumberland Line of the Sydney Trains network.
+Schofields railway station is on the Richmond branch.

 The Westlink M7 and M2 Hills Motorway provide easy road access from both the south and the east.

 Busways provide commuter bus services to/from the suburb.

 Places of worship

+In 1929, a hall located on St Albans Road was bought and opened as St Peter's Anglican Church the following year.
+Despite initial growth, St Peter's saw a decline in church attendance in the early 1970s.
+This decline could not be corrected and St Peter's closed in the 1980s and has now been demolished for housing development.

+Schofields has a number places of worship that are currently active: